 - I decided to disable suse-studio-custom, inherited since several installations;

 As stated before the upgrade has been very smooth, and the further little adjustments I had to apply were really minimal, beside that i found some interesting news:

-- the function key to enable and disable Wi-Fi works again,
+- the function key on my laptop keyboard combined with the related key to enable and disable the Wi-Fi works again;

-- push notifications under KDE works way better with chromium, now i get correctly messages from Youtube and other social networks.
+- KDE push notifications work way better with chromium, now i get the notification messages from Youtube and other social networks.